 About the podcast episode on The Souvenir

-In this episode of the podcast, Editor-in-Chief Alex Heeney (@bwestcineaste), Executive Editor Orla Smith (@orlamango), and Editor at Large Mary Angela Rowe (@lapsedvictorian) discuss The Souvenir, cringworthy class relations, celebrate the film’s sound editing, parse the film’s toxic relationship, and much more.
+In this episode of the podcast, Editor-in-Chief Alex Heeney (@bwestcineaste), Executive Editor Orla Smith (@orlamango), and Editor at Large Mary Angela Rowe (@lapsedvictorian) discuss Joanna Hogg‘s The Souvenir, cringeworthy class relations, celebrate the film’s sound editing, parse the film’s toxic relationship, and much more.

 Set in 1980s London, The Souvenir is a film very much of its time and place.
 Understanding that milieu is essential to appreciating the nuances and complexities of the film, and we give this context in our discussion on the podcast.
 The Souvenir focuses on a central romantic relationship from the perspective of the woman.
 The central relationship in The Souvenir is unambiguously toxic: Julie’s (Honor Swinton-Byrne) paramour, Anthony (Tom Burke), is a decade her senior and a heroin addict sponging off her generosity and privilege.
 Hogg helps us understand why Julie is so enamoured with Anthony — he is the one person who takes her seriously and exposes her to art and culture and the world beyond her privileged circle.